top of page

 • No singing indoors.

-COVID-19 and Children and Youth
+Communicable Disease and Children and Youth

 Some children have a higher chance of more serious symptoms if they get COVID-19.
-This includes children with pre-existing conditions especially more than one pre-existing condition including:
+This includes children with pre-existing conditions, especially more than one pre-existing condition, including:

 • Obesity